andersnm/TypedSql/README.md

 ### UPDATE

-Update (and isnert) statements use the `InsertBuilder` class to assign to SQL fields in a typed way:
+Update (and insert) statements use the `InsertBuilder` class to assign to SQL fields in a typed way:

 ```c#
 stmtList.Update(